Procurement Ops Technology

 Submitting purchase orders from Slack and email procurement

-The key to increasing process adoption in any internal service organization is optimizing the experience for requesters—or, employees on the other side—so they’ll actually want to follow your processes.
+The key to increasing process adoption in any internal service organization is optimizing the experience for requesters so they’ll actually want to follow your processes.
 To that end, your intake processes should not require change management.
 And they should be smart, meaning they should work for employees, and proactively resolve their problems and address their needs.

 • What does “good” look like?
 Processes meet employees where they are, and don’t force them to learn how to use a new tool in order to initiate or engage with a procurement buying experience.
 Instead, they are able to do things like submit purchase orders from the systems they already work in, such as Slack, Teams, and Outlook.
+They can also use a single, dynamic access point with a simple UI, like an AI Front Door, which intelligently, rapidly delivers resolution to employee requests.
+Together, those provide a unified intake experience.
 At the same time, requesters enjoy visibility into the status of their request.
-100% satisfaction among surveyed employees with how easy and seamless it is to make requests for new tools
+There should be 100% satisfaction among surveyed employees with how easy and seamless it is to make procurement requests.

 • What do you need to achieve that?
-A system for gathering requests from all the sources of intake across the organization including forms, emails, chat, and other systems; means of triaging requests submitted across all methods; a system for identifying and informing the requester of potential overlap with existing tools to prevent purchasing redundant software; means of funneling all work related to fielding, synthesizing, and deciding on requests into one portal view.
-(A process experience platform like Tonkean ProcurementWorks, which wraps around every piece of technology your organization might use, and gives every stakeholder in the P2P lifecycle—from request to resolution—full visibility into the status and state of their request, provides all this.)
+A system for gathering requests from all the sources of intake across the organization, including forms, emails, chat, and other systems; means of triaging requests submitted across all methods; a system for identifying and informing the requester of potential overlap with existing tools to prevent purchasing redundant software; means of funneling all work related to fielding, synthesizing, and deciding on requests into one portal view.
+(A process experience platform like Tonkean’s ProcurementWorks, which wraps around every piece of technology your organization might use, and gives every stakeholder in the procurement process full visibility into the status and state of their request, provides all this.)

-To increase the adoption of your buying experiences—be they related to tail-spend items or large strategic spend—you have to make those experiences valuable and easy.
-That means personalized, flexible, transparent, and capable of accommodating different working styles across teams and departments.
-(A simplified, user-friendly intake process for internal clients will also help procurement identify and prioritize areas where there is a real business need.
-That in turn helps them deliver excellent value at a competitive price, thereby further solidifying their credibility as a strategic function in the business.)
+Dive Deeper: To increase the adoption of your procurement processes—be they related to tail-spend items or large strategic spend—you have to make those experiences valuable and easy with a unified intake experience.
+That means they should be personalized, flexible, transparent, and capable of accommodating different working styles across teams and departments.
+(A simplified, user-friendly intake process for internal requesters will also help procurement identify and prioritize areas where there is a real business need.
+That in turn helps them deliver excellent value at a competitive price, thereby further solidifying procurement’s credibility as a strategic function in the business.)

 This is what makes a process experience platform such a valuable investment for procurement teams.
-It wraps around your existing tools—all your existing tools—so it’s as easy for engineers to make purchases or interact with the procurement team as it is for sales.
-And because it breaks down technology silos, such a platform also guarantees visibility.
+It wraps around your existing tools—all your existing tools—so it’s easy for everyone to make purchases or interact with the procurement team.
+And because it breaks down technology silos, it also guarantees visibility.
 More on that later.

 2) Use AI to triage and classify unstructured inbound business requests.

 Another issue with low process adoption is it forces procurement teams to undertake lots of high-effort manual work in order to complete requests or otherwise effectively manage intake.
 Managing unstructured procurement intake processes requires logging into multiple disconnected systems, manually coordinating follow ups to resolve requests, and manually inputting lots of data.
 The first step to addressing this is empowering requesters to actually follow your processes—we got that.
 But to translate adoption into business value, you have to work smarter on the back end.
-That means leveraging innovative technologies, such as AI and no-code automation.
+That means leveraging innovative technologies, such as AI and no-code automation, to facilitate process orchestration–or in this case specifically, procurement orchestration

 • What does “good” look like?
-Manual work per procurement manager reduced by 6-10 hours per week; increased cost transparency; information presented in the appropriate business context.
-AI being used to automatically triage and classify unstructured inbound business requests.
-Also AI being used to automatically prioritize inbound requests, surface risks, auto-handle simple requests, and escalate complex tasks when needed.
-(Example for how an AI-driven procurement buying experience can look with Tonkean: in Slack, an employee kicks off a software purchase in a procurement intake channel (or Tonkean’s GPT-powered procurement portal) by typing “I want to make a purchase.”
-Tonkean automatically responds with a Procurement Request Form button.
-Employee completes the request.
-On the other side, Tonkean automatically triages it.)
+Manual work per procurement manager reduced by 6-10 hours per week; increased cost transparency; information presented in the appropriate business context; AI that automatically triages and classifies unstructured inbound business requests; AI that automatically prioritizes inbound requests, surfaces risks, auto-handles simple requests, and escalates complex tasks when needed.
+For example, in Slack, an employee can kick off a software purchase in a procurement intake channel (or Tonkean’s AI Front Door) by typing “I want to make a purchase.”
+Tonkean automatically responds with the proper item or context, if it doesn’t resolve the request completely.
+On the other side, Tonkean automatically triages the data entered.

 • What do you need to achieve that?
-A tool like ProcurementGPT: an integration with OpenAI that allows procurement teams to create processes that automatically identify appropriate purchase categories, analyze vendors’ websites, extract their benefits, suggest alternatives, and even auto-generate RFx.
+Tools like ProcurementGPT, which is an integration with OpenAI that allows procurement teams to create processes that automatically identify appropriate purchase categories, analyze vendors’ websites, extract their benefits, suggest alternatives, and even auto-generate RFx; the AI Front Door, which is an intelligent and proactive AI-powered entry point for requesters; and Tonkean Forms, which deliver dynamic and personalized intake channels that drive greater adoption and are also effortlessly modifiable.

 3) Take control over procurement process iteration with no-code

 • What do you need to achieve that?
-No-code interfaces; whatever process experience or automation platform procurement uses needs to come with a no-code interface.
+No-code interfaces; whatever process experience or automation platform procurement teams use needs to come with a no-code interface.

 No-code interfaces allow procurement teams to own the creation and delivery of their automations end to end.
-This allows you to accelerate implementation, more rapidly iterate, and, in general, operate in a manner both more agile and adaptive.
+This allows you to accelerate implementation, more rapidly iterate, and generally operate in a manner both more agile and adaptive.
+A great example are Tonkean Forms, which provide not only a personalized AI-powered intake experience for requesters, but an easy-to-use WYSIWYG-like design format that anyone can use to create them.

 4) Make better use of procurement data by centralizing it